jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

   (b) contaminant onto or into land in circumstances which may result in that contaminant (or any other contaminant emanating as a result of natural processes from that contaminant) entering water; or
-  (c) contaminant from any industrial or trade premises into air; or (d) contaminant from any industrial or trade premises onto or into land— unless the discharge is expressly allowed by a national environmental standard or other regulations, a rule in a regional plan as well as a rule in a proposed regional plan for the same region (if there is one), or a resource consent.
+  (c) contaminant from any industrial or trade premises into air; or (d) contaminant from any industrial or trade premises onto or into land— unless the discharge is expressly allowed by a national environmental standard or other regulations, a wastewater environmental performance standard, a stormwater environmental performance standard, an infrastructure design solution, a rule in a regional plan as well as a rule in a proposed regional plan for the same region (if there is one), or a resource consent.
-(2) No person may discharge a contaminant into the air, or into or onto land, from a place or any other source, whether moveable or not, in a manner that contravenes a national environmental standard unless the discharge—
+(2) No person may discharge a contaminant into the air, or into or onto land, from a place or any other source, whether moveable or not, in a manner that contravenes a national environmental standard, a wastewater environmental performance standard, a stormwater environmental performance standard, or an infrastructure design solution unless the discharge—
   (a) is expressly allowed by other regulations; or (b) is expressly allowed by a resource consent; or (c) is an activity allowed by section 20A.
 (2A) No person may discharge a contaminant into the air, or into or onto land, from a place or any other source, whether moveable or not, in a manner that contravenes a regional rule unless the discharge—
-  (a) is expressly allowed by a national environmental standard or other regulations; or (b) is expressly allowed by a resource consent; or (c) is an activity allowed by section 20A.
+  (a) is expressly allowed by a national environmental standard or other regulations; or (aa) is expressly allowed by a wastewater environmental performance standard, a stormwater environmental performance standard, or an infrastructure design solution; or
+  (b) is expressly allowed by a resource consent; or (c) is an activity allowed by section 20A.
 (3) This section shall not apply to anything to which section 15A or section 15B applies.